LiorAtari/Surf-App/infrastructure/ArgoCD/README.md

 1. Navigate to 'Settings -> Repositories -> Connect Repo' and fill in your repository details and connect
 2. Once connected, Click the 3 dots near the repository and click "Create Application"
 3. Fill in your application details and click Create
 4. Once created, click the "Sync".
 A window will open.
-Click "Syncronize" and the application will deploy
+Click "Synchronize" and the application will deploy